-I sincerely thank my supervisor Mrs. Poonam Dhiman, for her encouragement, continuous and unconditional support in pursuance of this research work.
+I sincerely thank my supervisor Mrs. PoonamDhiman, for her encouragement, continuous and unconditional support in pursuance of this research work.
 She is very soft spoken and had guided me throughout the journey with her vast experience and understanding.
 It was she who provided an aim and direction to this project and continuously pushed me to work harder on it.
-She showed me the path to follow and also for the paths which could be avoided in this journey.